Ph.D. in Information Assurance (DIA)

 Click here to apply now.

-Each student must complete eight core courses, two research courses, and a dissertation in an area of current information assurance research.
-The program requires at least 64 credit hours, of which 40 are for courses and at least 24 are for the dissertation.
-The dissertation must be in an area closely related to information security.
-Courses and dissertation registrations are as follows:
+The program requires at least 64 credit hours, of which 32 are for courses and at least 32 are for research and dissertation.
+Courses, research, and dissertation registrations are as follows:

 Required Core Courses (four credits each) (Select four or five.)